shiitavie/ARM-Simulator/lab1/README.txt

-CMSC-22200 Lab 1.
+Step 1.

-For this lab, you will be writing a functional simulator of a subset of ARM.
+For this step, I wrote a functional simulator of a subset of ARM.
-Please see the lab handout for details.

 /*** Files ***/

 1. "src/" subdirectory
-- The shell: "shell.h", "shell.c" (DO NOT MODIFY)
+- The shell: "shell.h", "shell.c"
-- The simulator skeleton: "sim.c" (MODIFY)
+- The simulator skeleton: "sim.c"

 2. "inputs/" subdirectory
 - Test inputs for the simulator (ARM assembly code): "*.s"